 – Check if the insurance covers tropical weather situations and/or natural disasters, like volcano eruptions, earthquakes, typhoons, fires, etc. sometimes these circumstances are defined as an “Act of God” and therefore excluded

 – How often do you travel?
 Does it make sense to be covered continuously or only per holiday?

 – Are there certain hospitals/healthcare providers you have to use?

 – Will this insurance be primary insurance or is it secondary to other insurances you may have?

 – Is there a coverage limit per incident or for a lifetime?

 Below you find a short summary of the three insurances we can recommend, please read their full policy’s carefully and ask the insurance provider if anything is not clear.

 DAN has a short-term dive insurance that covers you in case of a diving accident.
 You can choose from 1 to 30 days coverage and price ranges from US$10 to 50.
 You can sign up onboard upon your check-in at Mermaid Liveaboards.
 Click here to check the details of the short-term insurance coverage.

-DiveAssure offers two types on plans: Diving Accident Coverage (DiveSafe) and Dive &Travel insurance.
+DiveAssure offers two types of plans: Diving Accident Coverage (DiveSafe) and Dive &Travel insurance.
 Their Dive & Travel PLUS provides premium coverage for international trips and liveaboard vacations.
 This plan secures your investment for your liveaboard trip – if you miss your liveaboard departure or lose diving days due to illness, boat issues weather, etc, you will be covered!
-Book now or sign up on boarding.
+Book now or sign up on board.